 …

-To define the variables and paths necessary to execute one of the previous programs, we will use the command:
+To define the variables and paths needed to run one of the above programs, we will use the command module load

 module load haswell/smilei_4.1

-To check what modifications this command makes in the environment:
+To check what modifications this command module show

 module show haswell/smilei_4.1